jwsmith24/drop-down-init/README.md

 Add `drop-icon` to the class list of the drop down menu icon/button.

 After the function executes, the drop down menu will become visible on mouseover and each element will redirect to the given path on click.
-Additionally, the drop down menu will become hidden on mouseout or when the menu icon is clicked.
+The drop down menu will hide on mouseout or when the menu icon is clicked.